ozgurgulsuna/ELE713-SwitchedPowerSupplies/README.md

 *Selected Turns Ratios.*

-The script calculates the magnetizing inductance (\(L_m\)) and evaluates the impact of switching frequency on inductor performance.
+The script calculates the magnetizing inductance $$\(L_m\)$$ and evaluates the impact of switching frequency on inductor performance.
 It also designs the output filter components to meet ripple voltage constraints.

-Core selection is supported by area product (\(A_p\)) calculations using various methods, ensuring the chosen core can handle the required flux and thermal limits.
+Core selection is supported by area product $$\(A_p\)$$ calculations using various methods, ensuring the chosen core can handle the required flux and thermal limits.
 Wire gauge and winding distribution are calculated to balance current density and copper usage.

 Finally, the script includes a loss analysis, estimating core and copper losses, and evaluates leakage inductance to ensure the design meets efficiency and performance goals.
 This approach focuses on key aspects of forward converter design while avoiding unnecessary complexity.